zoejbare/csbuild2/README.md

 ## Development Notes

-Frozen requirements files are provided for both Python 2 & 3.
-Currently, the only dependency is pylint which is only needed when running the pylint unit test.
-If using virtual Python environments for csbuild development, please keep in mind that the pylint test will fail on macOS under the Python 2 virtual environment.
-However, if you install pylint to your system-installed copy of Python 2.7 and run against that, the pylint unit test will pass.
-This issue does not seem to be present on Windows or Linux and all other unit tests are unaffected by the presence of a Python2 virtual environment on macOS.
+Currently, the only dependency necessary for csbuild development is pylint, but that is only needed for running the pylint test.
+However, while functional test support is maintained for both Python 2 and Python 3, the pylint test is no longer run for Python 2 because it is no longer supported by pylint and its own dependencies.